Supplying products to the Offshore Industry can be a challenging task.

 Sometimes the requirements push the scope of current technology, and the customers have to put their trust in our ability comply to with the harsh conditions of the Offshore Industry.

-Fluorocarbon supplies Fluoroglide® Bridge Bearings for link bridges, which connect and carry services between platforms In addition to our product offering, we provide our extensive experience in on-site installation support whilst training and knowledge sharing with your engineers.
+Fluorocarbon supplies Fluoroglide® Bridge Bearings for link bridges, which connect and carry services between platforms.
+In addition to our product offering, we provide our extensive experience in on-site installation support whilst training and knowledge sharing with your engineers.

 A bridge bearing typical assembly consists of a Lower Plate made from Fluorinoid® material which can be either surface mounted or recessed for high bearing pressure.
 The top plate can be either Fluorinoid® material or polished Stainless Steel.